 Gastrointestinal and digestive issues

-Respiratory problems with mucous membrane concerns (i.e., bronchitis, asthma)
+Respiratory problems with mucous membrane concerns (such as bronchitis and asthma)

 Liver toxicity and liver disease